 An interweaving of cultural nuances, ramifications of contemporary political upheavals within the historical framework can be found.
 Prasad's poetic sensibility imparted a complex philosophical view and a sensitive, multilayered portrayal of the characters and their conflicts.
 Although very close to Indian tradition in vision and purpose, he was also influenced by Western dramaturgy in language, structure, and treatment, which appear reminiscent of Shakespeare.
 His diction exalts his dramatis personae above the ordinary, includes nature in the human drama, and provides the rare insights into situations and emotions that only great poetry can offer.
 His portrayal of strong women was quite unusual for his times.
 Ironically, while he reacted vehemently against the sensationalism and superficiality of Parsi theatre, he unconsciously resorted to many of its stage devices.

 He crafted Vedas philosophy and art in his writings.
 He mixed mainly Tatsam and Tatdbhav words in his poetry, which was considered as Khadi dialect or Sanskritized Hindi.
-But his first poem anthology- Chitraadhar, was in Braj dialect of Hindi.
 He wrote poems in various subjects.
 His patriotic poem, 'Himadri Tung Shring Se' was very popular during the Freedom Movement in India.
 But his best work in poetry was Kamayani.
 It got several literally acclaim.
 It is considered as one of the best works in Hindi epic poetry.

-Apart from his writing he was a philosopher, historian and a sculptor.
+Apart from Jaishankar Prasads writing he was a philosopher, historian and a sculptor.
 He had also great interest in chess, gardening, shashtrarth and poetry recitation.
 He passed away on January 14, 1937.